CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 1. Now from the security group page select **Edit inbound rules**

-1. Click on **add rule** and add the port 8443 and 443 if it's not added already
+1. Click on **add rule** and add the ports 8443 and 443 if it's not been added already

 1. Click **Save rules**